 As a sideline Tray is heavily involved with a Star Wars costuming group, where where he is known as TK-4251, a Stormtrooper.
 A few times he has joined in the work at Lead Graffiti in costume.

-Lead Graffiti has often joined creative and printing forces with Bill Roberts, owner of Bottle of Smoke Press in Dover, Delaware.
+Lead Graffiti has often joined creative and printing forces with Bill Roberts, owner of Bottle of Smoke Press in Wallkill, New York.
 We've collaborated on a variety of printing and bookbinding projects such as the design and printing of the cover for A.D.
-Winans' Drowning Like Li Po in a River of Red Wine, portfolio of wood cuts by Marvin Malone, and other lettepress projects related to the work of Lawrence Ferlinghetti, and Allen Ginsberg.
-You can often find Bill at Lead Graffiti on his free days using our Vandercooks to put ink on his paper.
+Winans' Drowning Like Li Po in a River of Red Wine, portfolio of wood cuts by Marvin Malone, and other letterpress projects related to the work of Lawrence Ferlinghetti, and Allen Ginsberg.
+You can find Bill at Lead Graffiti on his lazy days using our equipmwn to offer some extra twist to his work.

-Bill started Bottle of Smoke Press in 2002 with the goal of publishing poetry that he felt was important and underappreciated.
+Bill started Bottle of Smoke Press in 2002 with the goal of publishing poetry that he felt was important and under appreciated.
 He took a special interest in publishing poets whose work had not been extensively published.
 In 2005 he bought his first press, a Kelsey 5x8, began printing letterpress.
-After moving to Dover, he bought a Chandler & Price New Style 8x12 made in 1914 and began publishing limited edition letterpress books.
-Since 2002, he has not only published many amazing young poets, but has also published or printed work of Charles Bukowski, Leonard Cohen, Lawrence Ferlinghetti, Allen Ginsberg, Richard Brautigan, Dan Fante, Michael Madsen, Lee Ranaldo & d.a. levy, to name a few.
+After moving to Dover, Delaware, he bought a Chandler & Price New Style 8x12 made in 1914 and began publishing limited edition letterpress books.
+Since his start, he has not only published many amazing young poets, but has also published or printed work of Charles Bukowski, Leonard Cohen, Lawrence Ferlinghetti, Allen Ginsberg, Richard Brautigan, Dan Fante, Michael Madsen, Lee Ranaldo, d.a. levy, & Amber Tamblyn, to name a few.

 Mike started setting type at the age of 12.
 He began the Literary House Press at Washington College in Chestertown, Maryland, almost 25years ago when he introduced letterpress printing and book arts to compliment the school's Literary House and widely known undergraduate writing program.
 Over those years hundreds of students have been introduced to the "power of the press," many of whom have gone on to start their own presses and book binderies.
-Through his work at Washington College Mike has produced over 900 broadsides and has worked with nobel prize winners, pulitzer prize winners and many of the most important living writers and poets.
+Through his work at Washington College Mike has produced over 950 broadsides and has worked with Nobel Prize winners, Pulitzer prize winners and many of the most important living writers and poets.

 Mike has studied and worked with Heidi Kyle, Daniel Kelm, Gary Frost, Julie Chen, Dale Doroshaw, Michael Burke, Shanno Lieno, Laura Wood, Terry Chouinard and many other fine printers and book artists.